alecramsay/pg/docs/index.markdown

 [^1]: The name of this site &#8212; Redistricting Almanac &#8212; is a nod to FiveThirtyEight's magisterial
     [Atlas of Redistricting](https://medium.com/dra-2020/atlas-of-redistricting-maps-14ea4d0874e5).
-    The [Notable Maps](https://medium.com/dra-2020/notable-maps-66d744933a48) in DRA were directly inspired by the Atlas.
+    The [notable maps](https://medium.com/dra-2020/notable-maps-66d744933a48) in DRA were directly inspired by the Atlas.
     We use the term "almanac" here instead, to suggest that this analysis could be updated periodically as new data are released, e.g., in 2030.